-It seems like a no-brainer but energy density may enhance weight loss or gain depending on which side of the spectrum it lies on and the dieters own genetics and metabolism.
-All diets plans are different I am certain that not all diets that concentrate on low or high energy density are the same.
-I fact, I would guess that not only are they not the same, but they also are not even comparable.
+It seems like a no-brainer but energy density may enhance weight loss or gain depending on which side of the spectrum it lies on and the dieter’s own genetics and metabolism.
+All diet plans are different I am certain that not all diets that concentrate on low or high energy density are the same.
+In fact, I would guess that not only are they not the same, but they also are not even comparable.
 It is unclear whether all dietary strategies that reduce ED are comparable, hindering effective ED guidelines for obesity treatment.
 This study examined how changes in

-The bottom line: Increasing number of low-energy-dense foods is associates with weight loss.
+The bottom line: An increasing number of low-energy-dense foods is associated with weight loss.
 It is unclear whether all dietary strategies that reduce energy density are effective for obesity treatment.
 Reducing dietary ED may differentially influence weight-loss trajectories, but further randomized controlled trials are needed.

 Vadiveloo, M, H Parker, and H Raynor.
 “Increasing Low-Energy-Dense Foods and Decreasing High-Energy-Dense Foods Differently Influence Weight Loss Trial Outcomes.”
 International Journal of Obesity, December 7, 2017. https://doi.org/10.1038/ijo.2017.303.